Skill Blitz Sale-mobile

 Example: Fitbit successfully used Scrum to deliver to their clients on time and schedule.
 However, as their customer base grew, they had to pivot to SAFe to scale.

-9. Scrum vs. SAFe: Timeframe
+9. Scrum vs Scaled Agile Framework: Timeframe

 Going over Agile Scrum vs SAFe by timeframe, Scrum, teams typically operate within one- to four-week cycles, fostering agility and adaptability.
 Meanwhile, SAFe teams adhere to approximately two-week cycles, striking a balance between frequent iterations and a more structured approach.